-There is no coinsurance, copay, or deductible for Medicare-covered preventive Pap and pelvic exams.
+There is no coinsurance. copay, or deductible for Medicare-covered preventive Pap and pelvic exams.

-What you must pay when you get these services Chiropractic services \$15 copay for each Medicare-covered chiropractic services visit.
+Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: \$20 copay for each Medicare-covered chiropractic services visit.
+We cover only manual manipulation of the spine to correct subluxation

-Colorectal cancer screening
+🔵 Colorectal cancer screening